KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 The problem is not that it recognizes supernal influence.
 The problem is that it treats the individuated being as a divisible extension of a prior whole, rather than as a sovereign center of existence capable of lawful resonance.

-If accepted, such a doctrine would imply that **L₃ individuation is provisional only**, and that the being’s apparent sovereignty is destined for abolition within a larger identity.
+If accepted, such a doctrine would imply that **L₃ individuation is provisional only**, and that the being's apparent sovereignty is destined for abolition within a larger identity.
 Under that logic, acclivous motion would no longer perfect the self.
 It would erase the self through supernal absorption.

 This is not lawful **Acclivous Centropy**.
 It is counterfeit fulfillment through identity-loss.